ewoks-kit/ewoks/doc/howtoguides/new_engine.rst

        def get_graph_representation(self, graph: Any) -> Optional[str]:
            ...

-This allows Ewoks to recognize and delegate serialization/deserialization to your engine when the `ewoksabc` package is installed.
+This allows :term:`Ewoks` to recognize and delegate serialization/deserialization to your :term:`execution engine <Execution engine>` when the `ewoksabc` package is installed.